-I mentioned the importance of DPI or PPI in image resolution, scaling or enlarging an image also reduces the quality of the printed picture.
-Think about it for a minute, if you enlarge or scale up an image for print, you are only making the pixels or squares of color print larger.
+I mentioned the importance of DPI or PPI in image resolution; scaling or enlarging an image also reduces the quality of the printed picture.
+Think about it for a minute.
+If you enlarge or scale up an image for print, you only make the pixels or squares of color print larger.

 DO NOT ENLARGE AN IMAGE FOR PRINT!

-The only time enlarging an image will work is if you start with a much higher resolution, 1600 dpi for example.
-This is one of the reasons to always have the photos of your artwork taken at the highest resolution possible.
+The only time enlarging an image will work — if you start with a much higher resolution, 1600 dpi, for example.
+This is one reason to always have the photos of your artwork taken at the highest resolution possible.

 6. Make a Sacrifice